Zhefan-Xu/autonomous_flight/README.md

 ## III.
 Quick Start
 Start the uav simulator first and you should be able to see a quadcopter in a predefined gazebo environment.
 Please check the repo [uav_simulator](https://github.com/Zhefan-Xu/uav_simulator) for further details.
 ```
+# if you want to test in PX4-based simulator
+roslaunch uav_simulator px4.launch

+# if you want to test in our customized uav simulator
 roslaunch uav_simulator start.launch
 ```